webpro/baseplate/README.md

 The baseplate works with [Jasmine](http://pivotal.github.com/jasmine/) out of the box.
 Just start writing tests (and add them to the [test config](test/main-test.js)), and run them in the browser at `/test`.

+#### Testem

-Additionally, tests can be watched and executed automatically in connected browsers with [testem](https://github.com/airportyh/testem):
+Tests can be watched and executed automatically in connected browsers with [testem](https://github.com/airportyh/testem):

     testem

 See testem docs for more options, e.g. to run tests in [browserstack](https://github.com/airportyh/testem/tree/master/examples/browserstack).
 Or [PhantomJS](https://github.com/airportyh/testem#phantomjs):

     testem ci -l phantomjs

+#### Testacular

+[Testacular](http://testacular.github.com/0.6.0/index.html) works similar to testem, and the command to watch files for changes and run the tests automatically in configured browsers is straightforward:

+    testacular start

+There is a code coverage reporter configured already, which gets saved in the `/coverage` folder after running tests.
+Also see the [using it](https://github.com/testacular/testacular#using-it) section in the Testacular docs, and the Testacular [configuration file](testacular.conf.js).

+#### Behavior tests

 There is some highly experimental behavior testing setup in the `/test/behavior` folder.
 Essentially, it's Jasmine + jQuery + [jasmine-jquery](https://github.com/velesin/jasmine-jquery).
 Run the tests in the browser at `/test/behavior`, or: